hsmade/pi6atv-sensors/README.md

-# ssensor scripts for pi6atv
+# sensor scripts for pi6atv

 ## SNMP integration
 Configure snmpd with the following: